Kerissa23/Credit-Card-Fraud-Detection/README.md

 - [License](#license)

 ## Features
-- **Outlier Detection:** Identifies and removes outliers using Isolation Forest.
 - **Feature Selection:** Utilizes Random Forest to determine and select important features.
 - **Class Balancing:** Implements SMOTE to balance the dataset for improved model performance.
 - **Model Training:** Trains a Random Forest classifier and uses Grid Search for hyperparameter tuning.